Nataliia Lupu

-Nataliia Lupu (born 4 November 1987 in Marshyntsi) is a Ukrainian who specializes in 800 metres.
+Nataliia Lupu (born 4 November 1987) is a Ukrainian who specializes in 800 metres.

 Career

 She finished fourth at the 2006 World Junior Championships.
 She competed at the 2009 European Indoor Championships, the 2009 World Championships and the 2010 World Indoor Championships.

 At the 2014 World Indoor Championships, she tested positive for the use of a prohibited stimulant, methylhexaneamine, receiving a 9-month ban.
 The ban lasted from 7 March 2014 to 21 January 2015.

-In May 2017, she was disqualified for 8 years until 26 December 2024.
+Lupu served an 8-year ban from 2016 to 2024 for a second career anti-doping rule violation relating to use of steroids and human growth hormone.